Last Updated on September 29, 2023 by Michela

 This post is all about making use of all the space your suitcase has to offer – even the space in the packed items themselves!

 Keep your smaller items to the side while you’re packing while you handle your larger items first.
-Then tackle fitting in the smaller items, as they’ll be easier to find space for once you have a holistic idea of what your packing looks like.
+Then tackle fitting in the smaller items.
+They’ll be easier to find space for once you have an overall idea of what your packing looks like.

 Choose Multi-Purpose Accessories

 When it comes to how to pack a suitcase to maximize space, you have to think out of the box.
 One of my favorite ways to save space is pack items within other items (as I mentioned before!)

 In this case, I try to think about what I can use when I arrive and how it can give me more storage space.
 One great example is hats.
 I always take my favorite sunhat with me on a summer trip.
-Since they are kind of awkward to pack I utilize the space aroudn it under the brim and within the hat to stuff items like scarves, socks, underwear, and anything else small and soft.
+Since it is kind of awkward to pack, I utilize the space around it under the brim and within the hat to stuff items like scarves, socks, underwear, and anything else small and soft.

 I do the same thing with purses.
 Instead of bringing an extra makeup bag or a plastic bag to hold hair clips, perfume, skincare items, etc., I will bring an extra purse that I can not only wear at my destination, but also acts as storage while I’m traveling to hold those smaller items in my suitcase.

-It’s a particular way to maximize space, but it pays off choosing multi-functional items that you can use on your trip and help use luggage space wisely.
+It’s a particular way to maximize space, but it pays off choosing multi-functional items that you can use on your trip and help you to use luggage space wisely.

 Stock Up on Travel-Sized Goodies

-When you’re packing for a trip, it’s easy to overestimate on a lot of things, but especially your toiletries and small extras like a first-aid kit (let’s all keep travel safety first people!)
+When you’re packing for a trip, it’s easy to overestimate on a lot of things, especially toiletries and small extras like a first-aid kit (let’s all keep travel safety first people!)

 And if you’re just going on a short vacation, travel-sized bottles of your favorite products or reusable bottles should do the trick!
 You can always buy more at your destination.